Remote Work

 Secure Access

-• Sensitive data should not be included in electronic messages, such as email, unless there is some form of encryption being used.
+• Sensitive data should not be included in electronic messages, such as email, unless some form of encryption is being used.
 To ensure an encrypted transmission of messages in email, an employee can add the word “secure” (without quotes) to the subject line of the email message sent from your VCU-issued Google email (Gmail) account.

 • All remote access involving data stored on the university network requires encryption.
 The university will provide an encryption mechanism, such as a VPN, appropriate for the level of access and the data involved.